The Vernacular

 That isn’t quite true, but in going about France and Switzerland looking at buildings, it is starting in the 1700s that I see them attributed to architects.
 And yet, a high percentage of tourists prefer to seek out the anonymous places that weren’t designed by anybody in particular.
 I am one of them.
 The feeling of being in a place where the buildings evolved according to the needs of the people and the traditions of styling local materials is very special to me.
 Certainly I will agree that maybe being inside the newer buildings is often more enjoyable, simply because the windows got bigger, but I am not sure.

-Yesterday I headed out north and west toward France, and the Doubs river again, crossing it this time at a town called St. Ursanne.
+Yesterday I headed out north and west toward France and the Doubs again, crossing it this time at a town called St. Ursanne.
 It has a bridge built over the Doubs by the Romans, which was a big deal at the time because there was no place to cross for a lot of miles due to the steep canyon, and the swift, full, and cold river.
 I was thinking of the Romans conquering the Helvetii, a Germanic tribe who became known as the Swiss, and which made such a difference in history.

-I then entered a tunnel that was almost 2 miles long.
+I then entered a tunnel that was almost two miles long.
 Google Maps had not mentioned it, and the opening looked modern and a bit ominous.
-Then there was a 1 second break into open air, and my Google Maps lady is saying “turn left.”
+Then there was a two second break into open air, and my Google Maps lady is saying “turn left.”
 Ok.
 First, I’m on a four lane, divided freeway, and second, if there was an exit, it was past in a flash and we were in another tunnel, this one about three miles long.
 Unbelievable.
 I come out and then we go through what, five more tunnels?
 There was about six or seven miles of tunnel in all until I could pull off and turn around, thanks to some help and encouragement from a young French-speaking lady at a Swiss convenience store.

 It was worth it.
 In summer weather St. Ursanne must be heavenly, but at least now there were almost zero people in the streets.
 There were few lights on, except at a little coop grocery right at the village square, by the fountain.
 Driving slowly by on the cobblestones, I could see bananas through the window, which startled me as I think I was under the spell of this completely medieval village, isolated in the river canyon.